Skip to Content

 If you are limited on freezer space, try using freezer bags.

-Add the sauce in the amount you wish to a freezer bag and seal it.
+Add the sauce in the amount you wish to a freezer bag, being sure to get as much air out of the bag as you can before sealing it.
 Then flatten it out.
 You can then stack them in your freezer to use as needed.

 Be sure to heat the base sauce up before using.